ECSTeam/cloudfoundry-top-plugin/README.md

 * APPLICATION - Application name
 * SPACE - Space name
 * ORG - Organization name
+* DRC - Total desired containers (configured instances of app)
-* RCR - Total reporting Containers
+* RCR - Total reporting containers
 * CPU% - Total CPU percent consumed by all containers
 * MEM - Total memory used by all containers
 * DISK - Total disk used by all containers
 * RESP - Avg response time in milliseconds over last 60 seconds
+* LOG_OUT - Total number of stdout log events
-* LOGS - Total number of log events
+* LOG_ERR - Total number of stderr log events
-* L1 - HTTP(S) request/responses in last 1 second
+* REQ/1 - HTTP(S) request/responses in last 1 second that have gone through go-router
-* L10 - HTTP(S) request/responses in last 10 seconds
+* REQ/10 - HTTP(S) request/responses in last 10 seconds that have gone through go-router
-* L60 - HTTP(S) request/responses in last 60 seconds
+* REQ/60 - HTTP(S) request/responses in last 60 seconds that have gone through go-router
-* HTTP - All of the HTTP(S) responses
+* TOT-REQ - All of the HTTP(S) responses that have gone through go-router
 * 2XX - HTTP(S) responses with status code 200-299
 * 3XX - HTTP(S) responses with status code 300-399
 * 4XX - HTTP(S) responses with status code 400-499